Myzumi/HypixelSkyblock.github.io/README.md

 Nb: This will not undo any punishments, e.g. if it caused them to get muted, this will not unmute them, so use the following command to do that.

 ### `!unmute <discord_id>`
-Unmutes someone if they were falsely muted.
+Removes the `Muted` role from someone if they were falsely muted.

 ### `!view_case <case id>`
 Shows all information about a case, e.g. the user, the staff member, when it happened, etc.